3lvis/DATAStack/README.md

 ANDYDataManager
 ===================

-This is class that helps you aliviate that dirty Core Data boilerplate.
+This is class that helps you to aliviate the Core Data boilerplate.
 Now you can go to your AppDelegate remove all the Core Data related code and replace it with:

 ``` objc
 - (void)applicationWillTerminate:(UIApplication *)application